 The Institute of Medicine's 1999 report Crossing the Quality Chasm revealed that 44,000 to 98,000 patient deaths in the United States each year are due to preventable medical errors [60].
 One decade later, a HealthGrades study showed that from 2007 to 2009 there were 79,670 in-hospital deaths attributable to "patient safety events" among Medicare recipients alone [61].
-Although this number should be balanced against the more than 40 million Medicare hospitalizations each year, these events occur all too often and cost the U.S. healthcare system approximately \$7.3 billion annually [61].
+A 2018 study showed that, among the approximately 1 million Medicare patients discharged from hospitals in October 2018, 25% experienced an adverse event or temporary harm event during their stay; of the reported adverse events, 10% of events resulted in patient death (more than 3,000 preventable deaths) and the events cost an estimated \$324 million in a single month [51].
+Although these figures should be balanced against the more than 35.5 million Medicare hospitalizations each year, preventable adverse events occur all too often and cost the U.S. healthcare system approximately \$7.3 billion annually [51; 61].

 It has been identified that about 80% of all deaths from medication errors are caused by 20 drugs, including opioids and anesthetics that are commonly infused via epidural catheters [62].
 Furthermore, about 60% of all life-threatening errors occur with IV therapy.
 These high-alert medications have a heightened risk of causing significant patient harm when used in error.
 These drugs contribute to large numbers of medication errors and, when improperly administered, result in poor patient outcomes.
 The Joint Commission has created patient safety goals, many of which revolve around safe medication usage and administration [63].
 Several patient safety goals are relevant for patients receiving epidural analgesia.
 First, it is necessary to verify the patient's name and date of birth (two identifiers) when administering epidural medications, including dosage changes.
 Another patient safety goal focuses on eliminating wrong-site, wrong-patient, and wrong-procedure surgery by conducting a "surgical pause" or "time-out" [64].
 During the surgical pause, make sure the team conducts a verification process prior to insertion of the epidural catheter to confirm the correct patient, procedure, and site prior to proceeding [64].
 If any concerns arise, assertively speak up on behalf of the patient's safety.
 Follow the institution's protocol for marking the procedure site and documenting the pause in the patient's health record.